d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 #print('test loss: %f' % l.mean().asnumpy())
 ```

-The both training and test loss are small and we would expect our model to work well.
+Both training and test loss are small and we would expect our model to work well.
 Let's see what this means in practice.
 The first thing to check is how well the model is able to predict what happens in the next timestep.

 ```{.python .input}
 estimates = net(features)